Course Coordinator:Angela Hinz (ahinz@usc.edu.au) School:School of Health - Psychology

 This course introduces you to major theoretical and empirical perspectives on the psychology of health and wellbeing.
 It examines the psychosocial determinants of health and wellness, and will allow you to see parallels with your own health priorities.
 It focuses on psychological methods of health protection and illness prevention.
 The role of health psychology in health care settings, behaviour, stress management and identification and treatment of chronic conditions and life threatening illnesses will be covered.

-This course will cover: an introduction to health psychology and health psychology research; health risk and health enhancing behaviour; methods for explaining and changing health behaviour; symptom perception; and stress and illness management.
+This course will cover: an introduction to health psychology and health psychology research; health risk and health enhancing behaviour; methods for explaining and changing health behaviour; symptom perception; stress and illness management, and critical health perspectives including the sociocultural determinants of health.

 300 Level (Graduate)